Mjz86/c_colon/README.md

 the context type is as if its an inout argument.

+the throw-value specified in the context type is as if its an out argument, this out argument  can overload with any other arguments except the context object, because this is the only out argument other than the context object that is preserved  in a unsuccessful call to a function, as a result  this often overlaps with the return argument.

 the return type is as if its an out argument.

 there are special registers: